Sen314/vrchill-api/README.md

 ### Required query parameters

 - `pool`: id of the VRCUrl pool, only letters numbers hyphens or underscores, optionally followed by an integer for pool size.
 - `input`: youtube search query.
 All chars up to and including this exact unicode char `→` are ignored, and then whitespace is trimmed.
-THIS MUST BE THE LAST QUERY PARAMETER AS ALL CHARS AFTER IT ARE CAPTURED VERBATIM (so you can type & etc without encoding)
+THIS MUST BE THE LAST QUERY PARAMETER AS ALL CHARS AFTER IT ARE CAPTURED VERBATIM (so you can type & etc without encoding).
+If this contains a url with a playlist ID, playlist results will be loaded instead (which is a bit different, up to 100 results and no descriptions).

 ### Optional query parameters